tito-arch/ICBN-International/content/posts/floyd-mayweather-versus-aaron-chalmers-main-card-highlights.md

 Both fighters wore 16-ounce gloves during the six-round exhibition battle.
 Mayweather took command right away, using his speed and footwork to evade Chalmers' attacks and deliver a number of powerful punches of his own.

 Chalmers put forth a valiant effort but was eventually defeated by the legendary boxer who had never lost.
-Chalmers was knocked down repeatedly by Mayweather's clean shots to the head and torso of the Geordie Shore star.
-In the end, Mayweather was declared the winner after taking the fight by a unanimous vote.
+The bout was further extended to two more rounds which was umexpected since it was an exhibition bout.
+In the end, Mayweather was the obvious winner but it would also be considered a win for Chalmers since he went all full rounds with one of the greatest boxers.